NREL/torc/docs/build_torc_packages.rst

 ###################
 This page describes what developers should do to release new versions after making changes.

+1. Update the torc version in the files ``torc_package/torc/version.py`` and ``db_service/config.json``, following guidance from http://semver.org.
+Also update this version in ``docs/installation.rst`` (TODO: automate).

+2. Rebuild the Python client installed inside torc by following the instructions at :ref:`generate_client_apis`.

-1. If you changed any JavaScript code for the database service, rebuild ``torc-service.zip``.
+3. If you changed any JavaScript code for the database service, rebuild ``torc-service.zip``.
 From the ``db_service`` subdirectory of the repository:

 .. code-block:: console